reeceawalsh/reeceawalsh/README.md

 ### :man_technologist: About Me :

-- :telescope: MSc Computer Science Student at Newcastle University
+- :telescope: MSc Computer Science Student at Newcastle University.

 - :seedling: Interested in Java and ReactJs.